hapijs/hapi/docs/Reference.md

   place to store application configuration without potential conflicts with **hapi**.
 Should not be used by plugins which should use `plugins[name]`.
 Note the difference between `server.settings.app` which is used to store configuration value and `server.app` which is meant for storing run-time state.

-- <a name="server.config.cache"></a>`cache` - sets up server-side caching.
-Every server includes a default cache for storing application state.
-By default, a simple memory-based cache is created which has limited capacity and capabilities. **hapi** uses [**catbox**](https://github.com/hapijs/catbox) for its cache which includes support for Redis, MongoDB, Memcached, and Riak.
-Caching is only utilized if methods and plugins explicitly store their state in the cache.
-The server cache configuration only defines the storage container itself. `cache` can be assigned:
-    - a prototype function (usually obtained by calling `require()` on a **catbox** strategy such as `require('catbox-redis')`).
-    - a configuration object with the following options:
-        - `engine` - a prototype function or **catbox** engine object.
-        - `name` - an identifier used later when provisioning or configuring caching for routes, methods, or plugins.
-Each connection name must be unique.
-A single item may omit the `name` option which defines the default cache.
-If every connection includes a `name`, a default memory cache is provisions as well as the default.
-        - `shared` - if `true`, allows multiple cache users to share the same segment (e.g. multiple servers in a pack using the same route and cache.
-Default to not shared.
-        - other options required by the **catbox** strategy used.
-    - an array of the above object for configuring multiple cache instances, each with a unique name.
-When an array of objects is provided, multiple cache connections are established and each array item (except one) must include a `name`.

 - `cors` - the [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) protocol allows browsers to make cross-origin API calls.
 CORS is required by web applications running inside a browser which are loaded from a different domain than the API